 - Inconsistent or problematic user behaviors.
 While usually not with bad intent, user actions can result in serious security breaches.
 Inconsistent user states, external users with high permissions or users who use unwanted authentication methods are some examples of the information security leaders need to have if they’re going to keep a clean and secure SaaS environment.

 - Last but not least, SaaS is dynamic and always on.
 New applications are onboarded daily.
 Knowing of these new additions, their security ranking, their compliance, their compatibility with security policies, and the risks associated with them is an ongoing task.
 Security leaders need their SaaS cybersecurity solutions to constantly be on the lookout for new apps and never stop monitoring and alerting.

 B. Remediate, automatically

 Mapping out your entire SaaS landscape and knowing about all the security risks and vulnerabilities that you’re facing is extremely important.
 But it is only the first step.
-We fully know and appreciate that security leaders don’t need yet another platform to flag all their security issues.
+We fully know and appreciate that security leaders don’t need yet another solution to flag all their security issues.
 What they really need is solutions.
 “Don’t just tell me I have a problem, fix it”.
-That’s precisely what Wing does – we find them, we fix them.
+That’s precisely what Wing Security does – we find them, we fix them.
 End of story.
 Wing comes out of the box with remediation paths that can be fully automated.
 Our goal is to save our customers’ valuable time and energy.